What better way to introduce a foldable dog crate to your pups than to play games with them?

 Instead, they’ll focus more on having a great time with you.

-So if you’re wracking your brain trying to come up with training games for this purpose, we’ve got you covered in this article.
+So if you’re wracking your brain trying to come up with training games for this purpose, we’ve got you covered in this article with some creative crate games for dogs.

 Let’s get started.